NGX123/bash-scripts/scripts/include/textfiles/gnome-config.md

 ## Extra
-* Remove(All these apps can be removed and are not system apps starting from GNOME 40): gnome-tour gnome-characters gnome-logs gnome-font-viewer
+* Remove(All these apps can be removed and are not system apps starting from GNOME 40): gnome-tour gnome-characters gnome-logs gnome-font-viewer cheese